 Additional Degree Options

-- Accelerated Program: High achieving students may apply to this selective program during their junior year of study.
-This accelerated program allows students to earn a B.S. in Social Work in four years and a Master of Social Work (M.S.W.) with just one additional year of study.
+- Accelerated program: High-achieving students may apply to this selective program during their junior year of study.
+This accelerated program allows students to earn a Bachelor of Science in Social Work in four years and a Master of Social Work (MSW) with just one additional year of study.

-- Honors Courses: For students interested in the stimulating academic experiences and intellectual challenges provided by the Honors Program, which offers Honors-level social work courses in addition to Honors core courses.
+- Honors: For students interested in the stimulating academic experiences and intellectual challenges provided by the Honors Program, which offers Honors-level social work courses in addition to Honors core courses.

 - Minor: For those pursuing other majors who are also interested in social work, a minor in social work will give students an understanding of the profession and the core values of the field.